 It is not known whether etoricoxib is excreted in human milk.
 Etoricoxib is excreted in the milk of lactating rats.
-Women who use etoricoxib must not breast feed (see section Contraindications).
+Women who use etoricoxib must not breast feed (see sections 4.3 and 5.3).

 Fertility

 The use of etoricoxib, as with any drug substance known to inhibit COX-2, is not recommended in women attempting to conceive.